INTERSTAT/Statistics-Contextualized/pilots/deliverable.md

 ### Next steps

-* continuous improvement of pilots
+* continuous improvement of pilots (document, automate, add sources, pimp client)
 * assessment framework
-* work on CB
+* work on the context broker, especially at the model level (mention work on SDMX/NGSI-LD)